 This recipe is prepared with NEFF’s Top and Bottom Heat and CircoTherm®.
 We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml.
 All herbs are fresh (unless specified) and cups are lightly packed.
 All vegetables are medium size and peeled, unless specified.
 All eggs are 55–60 g, unless specified.

-Dauphinoise potato is a great accompaniment for winter roast meats.
+Dauphinoise potato is a great accompaniment for winter roast meats (try our slow roasted lamb shoulder!).
 It is a French classic with a rich cream sauce and finely layered potato.

 Place the garlic, thyme, rosemary and cream in a saucepan.
 Put the saucepan on Induction level 5-6 and simmer until cream thickens, up to 30 minutes.